Social media strategy for musicians shifts constantly. Here's what's working in 2026.

 - ›Behind-the-scenes studio content gets high engagement

-- ›Carousel posts (swipe-through) work great for lyrics and storytelling
+- ›Carousel posts work great for lyrics and storytelling

 - ›Stories for daily connection, Reels for reach